GiulioSun/UniqueKmerSequence/README.md

 # UniqueKmerSequence

-This repo examine the mutations that occur in the human genome (reference genome) .
+This repo examines the mutations that occur in the human genome (reference genome) .
 To identify these somatic mutations has been developed a method that uses k-mer(short segment of DNA sequence) counts.

 **Description of the algorithm**